woocommerce_form_field() is a function that outputs the payment/address form field in the Woocomerce plugin.

 function filter_woocommerce_form_field_checkbox( $field, $key, $args, $value ) { // Based on key if ( $key == 'receive_email' ) { $field = str_replace( '<input', '<input required', $field ); } return $field; } add_filter( 'woocommerce_form_field_checkbox', 'filter_woocommerce_form_field_checkbox', 10, 4 );

 As you can see, the example above will require the receive_email field to be required.
 However, in my opinion, the required parameter is a bit disappointing.
-You would always expect that WooCommerce developers to at least implement both, must validate “ required ” both in frontend and backend.
-However, currently, if you want to “required” a certain field, you need to build an accompanying function to validate it.
+You would always expect WooCommerce developers to at least implement both, must validate “ required ” both in frontend and backend.
+However, currently, if you want "required"

-Set default value of woocommerce_form_field
+Set the default value of woocommerce_form_field

 To add a default value arg to the checkout form fields, simply add ‘default’ => $value, to the array in the function.
 Eg: